All Episodes

 This has to be not only the stupidest thing in a major newspaper I have seen in a week, but perhaps one of the most defamatory.

-He was playing a role.
+He's an actor who's playing a role.

-You tell me that there is not racism in the drive-by media.
+You tell me that there is not racism in the drive-by media?

 And by the way, where are the usual Hollywood people coming out to defend this?